-There is no evidence from other reporting programs to indicate that reporting toxics use and release could hamper strategic directions such as growth, creativity, labour force development, transportation, or promotion of Toronto.
-Most likely, the Environmental Reporting and Disclosure Program would complement the City's other new initiatives, such as the Climate Change, Clean Air and Sustainable Energy Action Plan, the Green Economic Development Strategy, the Prosperity Agenda and the Pearson Eco-Business Zone.
+There is no evidence from other reporting programs to indicate that reporting toxics use and release could hamper the City's strategic directions such as growth, creativity, labour force development, transportation, or promotion of Toronto.
+TPH will work closely with Economic Development, Culture and Tourism and other City divisions to coordinate the Environmental Reporting, Disclosure and Innovation Program with other new initiatives, such as the Climate Change, Clean Air and Sustainable Energy Action Plan, the Green Economic Development Strategy, the Prosperity Agenda and the Pearson Eco-Business Zone.
 All of these programs are examples of new initiatives that foster the growth of new "green" businesses, support environmental innovation, expand key industry sectors and enhance information sharing between businesses.
-The Environmental Reporting and Disclosure Program could add value to these efforts in several ways:
+The Environmental Reporting, Disclosure and Innovation Program could add value to these efforts in several ways:

 - It would gather data on the 25 substances of greatest health concern, which could help identify priorities or opportunities for the City's other "greening" programs. - It would collect data that will enable the City, businesses and the community to track environmental progress. - It would engage the public in the greening of Toronto's economy.
 Public awareness on environmental issues and concerns over pollution and chemicals have increased demand for environmentally-friendly products and services.
 This demand provides incentives for local businesses, from large manufacturers to small auto body shops, to evaluate their processes and make environmental improvements. - It would create opportunities for TPH and other City divisions to explore incentives for businesses to encourage and reward their participation in various initiatives. - It would foster regular communication between the City and Toronto businesses, particularly small and medium-sized facilities.
-Business stakeholders identified their preference for streamlined, clear communication with the City on this and other programs.
-The Environmental Reporting and Disclosure Program could link into services such as BizPal (www.toronto.ca/business/index.htm) to expand this "one window" link with governments.
+Business stakeholders such as the Toronto Industry Network, the Toronto Board of Trade and the Toronto Association of Business Improvement Areas identified their preference for streamlined, clear communication with the City on this and other programs.
+As an example, the Environmental Reporting, Disclosure and Innovation Program could link into services such as BizPal (www.toronto.ca/business/index.htm) to expand this "one window" link with governments, and to the Toronto City Summit Alliance "Greening Greater Toronto" initiative to facilitate region-wide communications and innovation.